meshmixer/mm-api/README.md

 Setup
 ========

-To enable remote control of meshmixer, you must insert the following line in your meshmixer.ini file, under the [Options] section:

-    EnableRemoteStoredCommandServer=true

-Now on startup meshmixer will listen for remote commands (see details below).

-You can find your meshmixer.ini file here:

-    (Windows) C:\Users\<username>\AppData\Roaming\Autodesk\meshmixer.ini
-    (OSX)     /Users/<username>/.config/Autodesk/meshmixer.ini

 To build API packages from scratch, run the top-level build_python_distrib.bat file.
 This will require Visual Studio 2012 to be installed on your machine.